jonnor/embeddedml/emlearn/printed-microphone/notes.md

 Designed conductive parts to be 3d-printed.
 Using ProtoPasta Conductive Graphite filament.
 PLA based.
-Printing at 0.20mm with 205 deg C failed.
+Printing at 0.20mm with 205 deg C, with 40 mm/second speed.
+Failed.
 Lots of areas with critical underextrusion.

-Tried printing at 0.16 mm with 215 deg C.
+Tried printing at 0.16 mm with 215 deg C. 40mm/s in slicer, but 80% on machine.
 Results were ??

 Issue: holder can rotate.
 Will be hard to hold both carbon rods equally.